imranhasan22/handbook_imran/react.md

 The shorthand syntax is more concise and commonly used but doesn't support `key` or other attributes.

 Render method can return only one elements.
 So when you need to return multiple element at a time but you don't want to add extra node to the DOM, use fragment.
+# List Rendering
+React allows you to render lists by mapping over an array of data and returning JSX for each item in the array.
+The `map()` function is commonly used for this purpose.

+ The key prop is a special attribute that helps React identify which items have changed, been added, or removed.
+It should be unique among the siblings.
 # Class Components
 ## Class Definition
 A class component is defined as js class that `extends` `React.Component`.
 It must hve a `render()` method, which returns jsx to be rendered to the DOM.